theMoro/EfficientSED/README.md

 _Checkpoint Name_ refers to the respective names in our [GitHub release](https://github.com/theMoro/EfficientSED/releases/tag/v0.0.1).
 All model checkpoints are automatically downloaded when they are needed by running the code, or can be manually downloaded from the GitHub release.

-## Checkpoints trained on AudioSet Weak
+## Checkpoints of models trained on AudioSet Weak

 | Model | Checkpoint Name            |
 |-------|----------------------------|